kedanco/100-days-kallaway-log/README.md

 ### Day 16: 29th August Tuesday, 2017

-Today's Progress: TicTacToe Assignment Walkthrough, added bootstrap & Sass to Rails **Today's Progress**: TicTacToe Assignment Walkthrough, added bootstrap & Sass to Rails
+**Today's Progress**: TicTacToe Assignment Walkthrough, added bootstrap & Sass to Rails

-Thoughts: Watching the process of our instructor explaining & building the TicTacToe systematically was amazing. when you plan out your structure & functions nicely, everything seems to work out fine & become very convenient (code-wise)
+**Thoughts**: Watching the process of our instructor explaining & building the TicTacToe systematically was amazing. when you plan out your structure & functions nicely, everything seems to work out fine & become very convenient (code-wise)
 We also learned how to edit our layout 'templates' in Rails - which can be very convenient when we're building multiple pages!
 Once again, experienced some error in my Ruby/RVM but managed to solve it & catch-up.
 Hope thats the last of it!